Shane Proctor: Career

-Proctor competes in the Professional Rodeo Cowboys Association (PRCA) and Professional Bull Riders (PBR) circuits.
-He has also competed in the now-defunct Championship Bull Riding (CBR) tour.
+Proctor competes in the Professional Rodeo Cowboys Association.
+He also competed in the Professional Bull Riders (PBR), as well as the now-defunct Championship Bull Riding (CBR) circuit.
 He is the 2011 PRCA world champion bull rider, and has qualified for the PRCA's National Finals Rodeo (NFR) six times (2011 to 2013, 2015 to 2016 and 2021) in bull riding and the PBR World Finals nine times (2006, 2008 to 2011, 2013, and 2015 to 2017).
 Apart from being a bull rider, he is also a bareback and saddle bronc rider.

 Proctor made his debut on the PBR's elite series, the Built Ford Tough Series in 2006.
 In January 2010, at Madison Square Garden, in New York City, New York, Proctor rode 2008 and 2010 World Champion Bull Bones for 91.25 points.
 Bones scored 44.5 points, just an average score for a bull of his calibre.
 Proctor won the event that weekend.
 In April 2017, in an event in Tacoma, Washington, Proctor rode World Champion Bull Contender Pearl Harbor for 93.50 points.
 The bull scored 45.75, a very good score for a high calibre bull.
 The ride won him the 15/15 Bucking Battle.
 "Riding in my home state, it doesn’t get much better than that,” Proctor said.
 “Definitely probably the highlight of my career."
 In 2011, prior to winning the PRCA bull riding world championship, Proctor won the PRCA Xtreme Bulls tour championship as well as the PBR Touring Pro Division championship.

 Proctor has qualified for the NFR five times.
 Four of those times he also had qualified for the PBR World Finals, including when he won the PRCA World Bull Riding Champion title.
-“That is one of the biggest things I take pride in,” Proctor said.
+"That is one of the biggest things I take pride in," Proctor said.
 "When it comes down to it, I was good in both associations, but I was never great.
 I would like to be a great cowboy.
 The guys I looked up to were Ty Murray and Cody Lambert.
 Guys that did the all-around."